jonasmidstrup/jonasmidstrup/cop-presentations/workshop-spin-up-kafka-locally/README.md

 * It's possible to spin-up a full local Kafka cluster in docker: https://github.com/Maersk-Global/nucleus-kafka/wiki/Getting-Started~-Local-hosted-Kafka-cluster
 * Try it out and spin up the cluster!
   * Look at the endpoints and open the Control Center: https://github.com/Maersk-Global/nucleus-kafka/wiki/Getting-Started~-Local-hosted-Kafka-cluster#endpoints
-* Create and configuring a topic.
-Schema files: https://github.com/Maersk-Global/nexus-emp-schema-dated-schedules
+* Create and configuring a topic `MSK.schedule.datedSchedule.topic.public.any.v5`.
+* Add schema for key and value.
+Files: https://github.com/Maersk-Global/nexus-emp-schema-dated-schedules/tree/main/schemas

 ## 3. Producing events to Kafka

+* Create a new console app in Visual Studio.
+This will be used throughout the workshop.
+* Add the code for producing data.

 https://github.com/Maersk-Global/nucleus-kafka/wiki/Getting-Started~-How-to-produce-data